// REPLAY 2026 BADGE

 MicroPython Cheat Sheet

-Supported modules include sys, os, time, random, math, cmath, struct, array, binascii, json, collections, errno, gc, io, micropython, and badge.
+Supported modules include sys, os, time, random, math, cmath, struct, array, binascii, json, collections, errno, gc, io, micropython, select, network, socket, asyncio, _espnow, uctypes, machine, and badge.
+See the MicroPython v1.27 module index for standard module behavior.

 Use time.sleep_ms(), ticks_ms(), and ticks_diff() for timing.